MORETON BAY OVERVIEW

 Accessible Guides

-Visit Moreton Bay has created five comprehensive and informative accessible guides to the region covering the Redcliffe Peninsula, Bribie Island, Northern Moreton Bay Hinterland and the Southern Moreton Bay Hills.
-The final guide is dedicated to Ultimate Accessible Trails and Pathways.
-Detailed information, photos and hyperlinks to individual attractions and facilities are sure to help planning and avoid surprises.
-Find them on the Visit Moreton Bay website at visitmoretonbayregion.com.au by searching for “accessible guide”.
+Visit Moreton Bay has created an informative, accessible guide to the region with information, photos and hyperlinks to individual attractions and facilities, which is sure to help planning and avoid surprises.
+Find it on the Visit Moreton Bay website at visitmoretonbayregion.com.au by searching for “accessibility”.

 You can find comprehensive disability access and inclusion information on the City of Moreton Bay website at moretonbay.qld.gov.au by searching for “disability access and inclusion”.
 The council’s future plans are detailed in its Disability Action and Inclusion Plan.